ftlabs/tech-radar/README.md

 http://localhost:5000/?json=http://localhost:5000/demo.json

-(with whichever port your server to configured for)
+(with whichever port your server is configured for)

 -----